 The New Roads and Street Works Act 1991 allows utility companies, the "statutory undertakers", to carry out work in the highway in respect of their statutory functions in line with national rules.
-Anyone else must obtain Gateshead Council's permission before carrying out excavations within our highway network.
+Anyone else must obtain our permission before carrying out excavations within our highway network.
 The type of consent required will depend upon the nature and impact of the work.

 The need for consent is largely determined under the national street works co-ordination code of practice, issued by the Department for Transport.
 The full Code of Practice should be consulted, but below is an extract from paragraph 7.3.4 of the code:

 Works promoters must register, or notice, all works that: